fankyorg/fankyorg.github.io/_posts/2022-1-24-MFTExplorer.md

 - Standard Information Attribute
 - File Name Attribute

 On this [GitHub Repo](https://github.com/Invoke-IR/ForensicPosters) you can find the information as a poster.
-I also recommen to read this articel [here](https://dfir.ru/2021/01/10/standard_information-vs-file_name/)
+I also recommend to read this article [here](https://dfir.ru/2021/01/10/standard_information-vs-file_name/).

 ## Explore $MFT
 First of all, I created 3 files: